mshewmaker/grainger/README.md

     $ cd cloudrun-gcloud
     $ gcloud run deploy states --source ./ --region=us-east1
     $ gcloud run services describe states --region=us-east1|grep URL:

-Both gcloud commands show the URL to use to do the query.
-You'd grep them the same way, but it's easier to visually see in the second gcloud command.

 ----------------------------------------------------
 4. Cloud Run HTTP solution - deployed via terraform